CHENNI-Nidhaleddine/hack--t-2k22-MadShell/README.md

 ### Prerequisites

-Befor you begin you need to install nodejs and install django
+Before you begin you need to install nodejs and install django

 ### Installation